The Stormtrooper Magazine: Format and contents

 The magazine was headquartered in and was published out of Arlington.
 It was issued quarterly.
 The magazine included artwork and illustrations, including Rockwell's and Patler's artwork, and photographs taken by ANP members.
 The Stormtrooper Magazine was one of several propaganda publications of the American Nazi Party, and was meant for both consumption by the party and for non-party readers and sympathizers.
-Apart from The Stormtrooper and its predecessor the Bulletin, the ANP also published the The Rockwell Report, starting in 1961; the Report, unlike the Bulletin, was a full-size magazine.
+Apart from The Stormtrooper and its predecessor the Bulletin, the ANP also published The Rockwell Report, starting in 1961; the Report, unlike the Bulletin, was a full-size magazine.
 The Report ran alongside The Stormtrooper.
 There was also National Socialist World, but this was aimed at a more "sophisticated" audience of racists.
 All the different ANP periodicals were designed to target different class audiences, with Rockwell aiming to have each class demographic of white racists covered.
 The Report was aimed at middle-class readers.
 Stormtrooper was the one aimed at the most general, base demographic.
 Rockwell wrote:

 "We have designed some great products to appeal to specific customers: the 'hawg-jowl' Stormtrooper, the 'Delmonico steak' Rockwell Report and now the 'Cherries Jubilee' which you hold in your hand, the National Socialist World.

 William H. Schmaltz described it, as with the rest of ANP's literature, as developing a unique look by 1963, with "distinctive, lurid look, with eye-catching layouts and provocative headlines"; unlike the others, it was purposefully designed to be eye-catching and shocking in order to grab attention, which Rockwell believed was necessary to garner support from the common man.
 Relative to the ANP's other periodicals, it was far more sensationalized; Schmaltz wrote that it was "packed with photos, racist humor, cartoons, descriptions of violence, insults, and white power slogans, all designed to capture the attention of American philistines".
 Some content written by Rockwell was contained in both the Report and The Stormtrooper.